 New messaging isn’t going to fix Wells Fargo’s trust problem.
 The new website dedicated to reaffirming their “customer commitment” doesn’t matter unless their actions and words demonstrate their commitment.
 When they’ve proven themselves, then they should focus on the new advertising and shiny website.

 Marketing isn’t about messaging — it’s about relationship building.
 You can’t talk about it or promise it without demonstrating it every day.
 If all you’re focused on is the bottom line, people will notice, and trust will erode.
 From the C-suite to the front line, everybody is responsible for the brand and its reputation.
 Failure at one point means failure for all.

 What Makes an Organization or Brand Memorable?

 Your organization isn’t memorable because you have a beautiful logo, website, or marketing.
-Your organization and brand is meaningful (and memorable) when it stands for something.
+Your organization and brand are meaningful (and memorable) when it stands for something.

 Don’t misinterpret what I’m saying.
 Aespire is founded on mission-driven design principles that connect people with the purpose, values, and vision of the organizations who choose to work with us.
 Design is relevant.
 Design is a mission-critical business asset.
 Design is as important to your business as the product or service you sell because it’s what enables you tell your story and create a memorable customer experience.